List of organisations and NGOs

 List of Organisations and NGOs

-On this page, you can find a list of organizations, NGOs, and other companies that work with issues related to Social Exclusion.
+On this page, you can find a list of organizations, NGOs, and other companies that work with issues related to the themes of Social Exclusion.

 • AFAES operates in the Helsinki metropolitan area, doing integration work for immigrants, especially among people with an African background.
 (Helsinki)